see7e/programming-studies/obisidian_init.md

 > I'll develop some bash script to do this for you in the future

-1. Download the `obidian` branch from the linked repos below.
+1. Download the `obidian` branch from the linked repos below you can follow the [submodules file](./.gitmodules).
 	1. [42_Walkthrugh](https://github.com/the-8-bits/42_Walkthrugh)
 	2. [42-libft](https://github.com/the-8-bits/42-libft)
 	3. [CS50x](https://github.com/see7e/cs50x/tree/obsidian)
+	4. ...
 2. Recreate the same structure (inside `studies/`)here:
 	```
 	.root